August 9, 2018

 This approach, however, could lead to a disparity between who is able or unable to succeed in the classroom.
 For instance, students with low fluid intelligence tend to struggle with developing crystallized intelligence.
 As a result, these students get left behind; they are not given the chance to develop skills that actually may help them learn.”

 Accordingly Matthews supports cognitive interventions like NeuroTracker, as these methods can boost core learning capacities, with the goal of improving long term educational and career outcomes.
 For this reason he is currently launching international trials with leading education institutes in order to track the impact of cognitive training on academic performance.

 Supporting this, peer reviewed research has shown that even short NeuroTracker interventions with college students boost a wide range of high-level cognitive functions, as measured on industry standardized neuropsychological tests.
 This also correlated with positive increases in brainwave activity measured via qEEG assessments, across their brains.

 Perhaps more promising is the pioneering research from the Perceptual Neuroscience Laboratory for Autism and Development.
-This controlled study showed that a 3 hour NeuroTracker intervention significantly enhanced the attention capacities of children with learning disorders.
-These included conditions such as Autism Disorder, ADHD and Intellectual Deficit.
+This controlled study showed that a 3 hour NeuroTracker intervention significantly enhanced the attention capacities of children with learning difficulties.

 The evidence that fluid intelligence and NeuroTracker are closely related goes some way to explaining why this form of cognitive intervention can be so effective, and why such top-down effects occur with training.